top of page

 The video must contain:

-show the entire workout without interruption,
+show the entire test without interruption,

-clearly display all standards and repetitions.
+clearly display all standards and repetitions

 show all weights, height and distance measurements with a measuring tape